treyetzel/C-Sharp-WinForms-DataGridView-Custom-NumericUpDown/README.md

 The code for the CustomNumericUpDown originally came from [here](https://stackoverflow.com/a/38558866/19257264).

-In this repo, these two examples have been merged together and work well
+In this repo, these two examples have been merged together and work well.